fredericseiler/directive/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Quality Score][ico-code-quality]][link-code-quality]

+Directive helps you to manipulate Nginx configurations in PHP with ease.

 This package is compliant with [PSR-1], [PSR-2] and [PSR-4].
 If you notice compliance oversights, please send a patch via pull request.